dcsimpson01/dcsimpson01.github.io/_posts/2018-10-19-ConstituentsRollCalls.md

 ## Reproducing Clinton (2016)

 I recently read Joshua Clinton's "Representation in Congress: Constituents and Roll Calls in the 106th House," a [research paper](https://www.jstor.org/stable/10.1111/j.1468-2508.2006.00415.x?pq-origsite=summon&seq=1#metadata_info_tab_contents) published in *The Journal of Politics* in 2006.
-Clinton (2006) studies the relationship between district level ideology scores and US House Representative's policy preferences as revealed through their voting behavior.
-Clinton (2006) finds that Republican House legislators in the 106th Congress (January 3, 1999 – January 3, 2001) are only responsive to their same-party district level constituents, whereas Democratic legislators are only responsive their nonsame-party district level constituents.
+Clinton studies the relationship between district level ideology scores and US House Representative's policy preferences as revealed through their voting behavior.
+Clinton finds that Republican House legislators in the 106th Congress (January 3, 1999 – January 3, 2001) are only responsive to their same-party district level constituents, whereas Democratic legislators are only responsive their nonsame-party district level constituents.
 Clinton's findings are puzzling.
 It is strange that Democratic legislators would be unresponsive to their same-party constituents.

-Clinton (2016)'s definition of nonsame-party voters includes both independents and voters who identify with the opposite party of their elected representative.
-My hypothesis is that Clinton (2016)'s finding - that Democratic legislators are only responsive to their nonsame-party district level constituents - is contingent on how independent voters are classified.
+Clinton's definition of nonsame-party voters includes both independents and voters who identify with the opposite party of their elected representative.
+My hypothesis is that Clinton's finding - that Democratic legislators are only responsive to their nonsame-party district level constituents - is contingent on how independent voters are classified.
 I plan to review his findings over the coming weeks.
 Clinton's replication data is available online through [Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=hdl:1902.1/10573).

 ## Revisiting Figure 1
-To start the conversation, I have reproduced the four graphs Figure 1 of Clinton (2016).
+To start the conversation, I have reproduced the four graphs Figure 1 of Clinton.
 The graphs portray constituent survey data and representative ideal points - which measure's representative ideology using House roll call votes.